hashicorp/terraform-provider-vsphere/website/docs/r/datacenter.html.markdown

 * `name` - (Required) The name of the datacenter.
 This name needs to be unique within the folder.
 * `folder` - (Optional) The folder where the datacenter should be created.

+~> **NOTE**: Datacenters cannot be changed once they are created.
+Modifying any of these attributes will force a new resource!